retz8/PRISMS-cafeteria/README.md

 ** If you can run "python" and "pip" command directly on IDE, you are free to use it.**

+4. You may need to install python-dotenv package and add .env file to run default main.py Please add .env file on under backend folder.
+Then, add this line to .env file.

+    TEST="hello world"

 ## WorkFlow

 You will follow this work flow during club time (or whenver you want to work with)